wjakew/aim/README.md

 8. Ready for full API support for task automation.
 9. UI Customization.
 10. Sharing objects and public viewer.
-11. Page/View with full customization - new widgets!.
+11. Page/View with full customization - new widgets - custom floating window for your quick actions!
 12. Coding projects and task support - new category of object - COMING SOON.

 ### Prototype boards